 - 1. Safety and security in construction

-- 2. Practical construction skills
+- 2. Developing construction projects

-- 3. Planning construction projects.
+- 3. Planning construction projects

-The units provide learners with 'real world' experiences in this field to prepare them for further learning at A Level, an apprenticeship or a work based college course.
+The units provide learners with 'real world' experiences within the subject of construction to prepare them for further learning post 16 here at school, an apprenticeship or a work. based college course.

-Unit 1 will be assessed by an online 60 minute examination.
+Unit 1 will be assessed by an online examination.